 - My Shader is not that great at a certain angle.
 (Use the one provided in Rigid3D's tutorial)

-- Need to create multiple emitters for the dynamic paint
+- Need to create multiple emitters & particle system for multiple shots and adjust the dynamic paint brush

 - 2B's hair particles is not included, you get hairless monkey